The role of (non)contextuality in Bell's theorems from the perspective of an operational modeling framework: Filling in the gaps

+Hence one of the CHSH inequalities is violated, so this example cannot be NC.
+Because it is not NC, it also cannot be factorizable or LC by Thm.'s~\ref{thm:fcImpliesPDIntro} and~\ref{thm:lcFC}.

-\begin{note} Since these examples violate CHSH (not to mention the Tsirelson bounds!), none of them can be Bell real, so they are examples of model instances that are RCI but not Bell real.
-See Sec.~\ref{sec:rciBellReal} for a proof that every Bell real model instance satisfies RCI.
-This explains the positioning of RCI strictly above Bell real in Fig.~\ref{fig:modelsGraph}.
-It also explains why the box labeled "RCI" is outlined in green, since Table~\ref{tab:rciSTab} shows examples that are RCI but also violate at least one Tsirelson bound. \end{note}
+See Thm.~\ref{thm:predetImpliesRCI} in Appendix~\ref{sec:ncRCINotROI} for a proof that every NC model instance satisfies RCI.
+Together with this example, it explains the positioning of "Remote Context Independence" (box 12) strictly above "NC" (box 8) in Fig.~\ref{fig:modelsGraphPlotNew}.
+It also explains why box 12 labeled "Remote Context Independence" is outlined in green, since this example has an $s$-function that exceeds a Tsirelson bound.

-It is interesting to compute the correlations associated with these 8 model instances, and situate them relative to the sets of correlations for the corresponding QM, Bell real, and Bell local models.
-See Table~\ref{tab:rciCorrTab}, which shows the correlations of these 8 examples, and take special note of the four correlation vectors in which $w=-1$ (cases 1,6,7,8).
-The corresponding four $(x,y,z)$ points are plotted as purple dots in Fig.~\ref{fig:bellRCI}.
-The tetrahedron in this figure is the Bell real region for $w=-1$.
-Note that the set of 4 purple vertices and the set of 4 red vertices form a partition of the the 8 vertices of the correlation cube.

-Imagine substituting the QM or Bell local surfaces (for $w=-1$) in place of the the Bell real region in Fig.~\ref{fig:bellRCI}.
-See for example Fig.~\ref{fig:probabilityModelsCombined}.
-One concludes, that in a certain sense, the correlations associated with these 8 examples of RCI (but not Bell real) are \emph{as far away as possible} from being consistent with the corresponding QM, Bell real, or Bell local models.
-The case where $w=+1$ would look like the mirror image of Fig.~\ref{fig:bellRCI}, with a similar conclusion.